 School's Back: Are Your Kids Ready?

-Outside voices, computer games, and swimsuits have given way to school bells, homework, and classroom-appropriate attire.
+Outside voices, computer games, and swimsuits are giving way to school bells, homework, and classroom-appropriate attire.

-The first day of public school was Friday, Aug.
-10, but it's not too late to sign up for various programs and consider extracurricular activities.
-Take steps now to help smooth the transition back to campus.
+The first day of public school is Monday, Aug.
+12. Take steps now to help smooth the transition back to campus.

 Here are six things to keep in mind: